kaidisn/aws-kinesis-scala/README.md

 aws-kinesis-scala
 ========

-Scala client for Amazon Kinesis.
+Scala client for Amazon Kinesis with [Apache Spark](#apache-spark) support.

-Supports [Apache Spark](#apache-spark) write data to Kinesis (an input DStream using the KCL supports by Spark Streaming Kinesis Integration).
+For Apache Spark, reading from Kinesis is supported by Spark Streaming Kinesis Integration, but it does not support writing to Kinesis.
+This library makes possible to write Spark's RDD and Spark Streaming's DStream into Kinesis.

 ## Installation